DuncanRobertson/cmc-stock-rebalance-guesser/README.md

 will show the percentage weightings of the starter portfolio, then the weightings after 10000 of HHV and 20000 of AAA are added, also showing the "rating" (how close we measure the portfolio to the ideal weighting) and the fees.

 Note that the "rating" (the measurement this script uses to determine how close a portfolio is to the desired balance) of a portfolio can vary substantially form day to day just with the normal "random walk" of share prices so it is a waste of fees to try and match too closely, near enough is good enough.

+At the moment the trade fee is a fixed price when in reality CMC uses a formula, so this is slightly incorrect.

 environment: